Data Acquisition (DAQ) and Control from Microstar Laboratories

 Exact harmonics

-After frequency drift shifts the harmonic frequencies so that they no longer align to the frequencies specifically analyzed by the FFT, the FFT attempts to represent them as an artificial combination of the analyzed frequencies.
-This causes an apparent "smearing" of the harmonic peaks, making the true harmonics difficult to analyze.
+After frequency drift shifts the harmonic frequencies so that they no longer align with the FFT, the FFT attempts to represent them as an artificial combinations of other frequencies.
+This causes an apparent "smearing" of the harmonic peaks, making the true harmonics difficult to quantify.
 Observe how the peaks are reduced, wider, and have their energy "smeared" into side bands.

 Exact harmonics

-Frequency shifts have little effect on the lower harmonics, but higher harmonics can be shifted to FFT locations where they are not expected, complicating the analysis considerably.
+Frequency shifts have little effect on the lower harmonics, but higher harmonics can be shifted into completely different FFT locations, seriously impacting a high-resolution FFT analysis.

 Solution.
 Align the sampling frequency to the current power frequency.
-This forces the harmonic frequencies to stay aligned with the discrete frequencies analyzed by the FFT.
-Use a higher-resolution FFT so that residual effects do not spread from one harmonic to its neighbors.
+This forces the harmonic frequencies to stay aligned with the correct discrete frequencies analyzed by the FFT.

 4. Block truncation.
 An FFT analysis chops a signal into discrete data blocks that are supposed to contain exact multiples of the waveform cycle.
 If a cycle is incomplete, or if there are a few samples from the next cycle, this can cause a response in the FFT analysis much as if a transient disturbance arrived at the very end of the block.
-The artificial disturbance can have a very significant effect on the apparent magnitudes of harmonic frequencies.
+The artificial disturbance can have a very significant effect on the apparent magnitudes of harmonic frequencies, destroying the accuracy of the analysis.

 Windowing Solution.
-A windowing operator has the property that it attenuates disturbances at the ends of data blocks, and this can be used to advantage to suppress the artificial transient disturbances.
+A DSP windowing operator has the property that it attenuates disturbances at the ends of data blocks, and this can be used to advantage to suppress the artificial transient disturbances.
 This is the traditional DSP solution, but, unfortunately, windowing has the side effect of losing good information as it suppresses bad artifacts.
-To minimize the loss of information, the input data blocks must be 50% overlapped and partially re-analyzed, doubling the computational effort.
-The following plot shows the original distorted spectrum resulting from frequency shift, and the correction that windowing provides.
+The following plot shows the distorted spectrum resulting from frequency shift, and the correction that windowing provides.

 Correction by Windowing

 For this particular test case, a perfect correction would produce harmonic peaks along a straight line.
-You can see that the corrections are very good but not perfect.
+You can see that the corrected spectrum terms (in black) are much better but still far from perfect.

 Adjustable Sampling Solution.
 If the data sampling is locked to the observed system frequency, a data set of a fixed number of samples corresponds exactly to a fixed number of fundamental cycles.
-This eliminates FFT "smearing", so windowing operations are not needed.
+This eliminates the FFT smearing, so windowing operations are not needed.
 The usual way of adjusting the sampling – estimating the power system frequency and controlling the sampling time clock hardware dynamically – is expensive to implement and carries its own set of problems.
-Identifying cycles from a zero crossing analysis and resampling using well-known DSP techniques achieves the same effect, but more easily, with almost perfect correction.
+However, the Wave Synchronization Module available with the DAPtools Standard Software edition provides an alternative that achieves the required alignment without the special equipment.

 Solution Strategy

-There is insufficient room in this article to fully discuss the solution method.
-The basic idea can be outlined.
+There is insufficient room in this article to fully discuss the solution method, but the basic ideas can be outlined:

-• Apply decimation techniques [2] to simplify the FFT, for improved processing efficiency.
+• Optionally, apply special decimation techniques [2] to simplify the FFT, for improved processing efficiency.
+This is optional because some information about extraneous influences is lost.

 The critical step in the sequence above is the resampling operation.